Get started with insider risk management

 Guest accounts aren't supported.

 • Adaptive scope.
 This option (preview for insider risk management) appears if you select the Include specific users and groups option.
 Select Add or edit adaptive scopes to apply an adaptive scope to the policy.
 The adaptive scope must be created before you create or edit the policy.
-If the policy is also scoped by one or more admin units, the adaptive scopes available to you will be limited by the admin unit(s).
+If the policy is also scoped by one or more admin units, the adaptive scopes available to you are limited by the admin unit(s).
 Learn how adaptive scopes work together with admin units.

 • Add or edit priority user groups.
 This option will only appear if you chose the Data leaks by priority users template.
 Select this option, and then add or edit priority user groups.